rudivs/TaxonLinker/README.rst

 Changes and license
 -------------------

-TaxonLinker is free software released under the terms of the MIT license available in the accompanying LICENSE file.
+Taxon Linker is free software released under the terms of the MIT license available in the accompanying LICENSE file.
 The current version is 0.8.0.
 You can find a more detailed list of changes in the CHANGES file.